PreschoolKindergartenFirst Grade

 Hands-On Activity: 'Snack Time Math'

 Use snack time for a delicious math lesson.
 Count the crackers.
 Sort goldfish by color.
 Make a simple pattern with apple slices and grapes (slice, grape, slice, grape).
-It's a low-stress, high-impact way to make math tangible and fun.
+It’s a low-stress, high-impact way to make math feel real and fun.

 Workbook & Learning Hub Fun

 Visit the Learning Hub Numbers section to practice number formation.
 Then, grab a math workbook and find a page on counting or patterns.
-Because you've just done it with real snacks, the abstract concept on the page will make perfect sense.
+Since you just did it with real snacks, the idea on the page will click faster.

 Your Partner in Playful Learning